Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work proposed Memory-Maze and a VLN model that operates with a single inference, no training, and without a prebuilt map for the first step to utilizing VLN technology for navigation robots for blind people.
-Our experiment demonstrated that our model could complete the task with satisfactory performance while also outperforming NavGPT.
-The results also reflect the difficulty of our benchmark.
-More importantly, we found that realistic instructions collected in the onsite environment, where participants had to rely on human memories, were longer with greater variation in words, and contained more errors compared to the instructions collected online.
-Through the study with the baseline and our proposed VLN model, we also observed a gap between the instructions collected onsite and those collected in traditional settings, particularly in R2.
-Upon qualitative inspection, we observed evidence of the tendency for onsite instruction to be more difficult for the model to handle, such as the ones that required understanding of \textit{``go along this path.''} This suggests that future works on VLN should consider a more adaptive map representation where nodes and turns are not strictly defined, or a more flexible approach to accommodate varying topological descriptions.
+This work proposed Memory-Maze.
+We found that realistic instructions collected in the onsite environment, where participants had to rely on human memories, were longer with greater variation in words, and contained more errors compared to the instructions collected online.
+Upon qualitative inspection, we observed evidence of the tendency for memory-based instruction to be more difficult for the model to handle, such as the ones that required understanding of \textit{``go along this path.''} This suggests that future VLN models should consider a more adaptive map representation where nodes and turns are not strictly defined, or a more flexible approach to accommodate varying topological descriptions.